 You could say the keto diet is aimed towards people who are mostly sedentary or do a little exercise.

-On a ketogenic diet carbohydrates are severely restricted so it may not appeal to someone who works out regularly at a high intensity or does intense weight training several times a week.
+On a ketogenic diet, carbohydrates are severely restricted so it may not appeal to someone who works out regularly at a high intensity or does intense weight training several times a week.

-Ketogenic Diet For Fat Loss
+Standard Ketogenic Diet for Fat Loss

 The standard ketogenic diet can get the fat loss started quickly and help people severely overweight who struggle to exercise.
 It can also regulate hunger pangs and control cravings.
 It can also regulate hunger pangs and help control the urges for carbohydrates.